THREE-TIME TEDX SPEAKER

 TO HAVE ANNA SPEAK AT YOUR EVENT, EMAIL ASSISTANT@ANNADAVID.COM WITH “SPEAKING OPPORTUNITY” AS THE SUBJECT LINE

-Anna David is the New York Times and #1 Amazon bestselling author of two novels and five non-fiction books about addiction, recovery and relationships.
+Anna David is the New York Times and #1 Amazon bestselling author of eight books about addiction, recovery and relationships.
 She’s been published in The New York Times, Time, The LA Times, Vanity Fair, Playboy, Vice, Cosmo, People, Marie Claire, Redbook, Esquire, Self, Women’s Health, The Huffington Post, Buzzfeed and Salon among many others, written about in numerous publications, including Forbes, Martha Stewart Living, Entrepreneur, Allure and Women’s Health and has appeared repeatedly on The Today Show, Hannity, Attack of the Show, Dr. Drew, Red Eye, The Talk, The CBS Morning Show, The Insider and numerous other programs on Fox News, NBC, CBS, MTV, VH1 and E. She speaks at colleges across the country about relationships, addiction and recovery and has been a featured speaker at three different TedX events.
-Through her company, Light Hustler, she helps industry leaders share their light and write their way to a bigger business—through coaching, writing, workshops, retreats, online courses, a podcast, a storytelling show and more.
+Through her company, Light Hustle Publishing, she helps people share their stories and grow their credibility through books.
+Light Hustle also offers retreats, online courses, a podcast, a storytelling show and more.
 Anna is also the co-host of SHE-E-O, a streaming show that airs on Apple TV and Roku and features interviews with and tips from female CEO's.

 “If you’re looking for a speaker guaranteed to deliver, you’ve found it.”